itsmealessandro/REST_API_SWA/README.md

     * Exporting all events for a given time interval in iCalendar format.
 * **Import/Export:**
     * Exporting and importing classroom configuration in CSV format.

-## Architecture
-[Insert a diagram of the system architecture here, if available.
-For example, a UML diagram showing the entities, controllers, and services.]